4+1 BS+MS Program

 Admission Process and Program Flow

-Please submit applications directly to the Graduate Program Director, Doug Hall, or to ECE office staff who will forward your application to him.
-Applications for this program will be assessed by the Graduate Program Director.
+Please submit applications to firstname.lastname@example.org and it will be assessed by the Graduate Program Director.
 When a student is accepted, they will be assigned an ECE faculty advisor according to the M.S. track chosen in the application.

 Since the M.S. tracks closely parallel the coursework tracks in the B.S. programs, the M.S. track chosen will usually be an extension of the track the applicant is pursuing in her undergraduate program.
 In most cases, the 400-level senior classes specified in an undergraduate track have both undergraduate and graduate levels available.
 The 500-level versions of these courses are included in either the “core” list or the “depth and breadth” list for the related graduate track.